Skip to main content

 The practical effect is that the same synthetic-content creative now passes through three separate compliance layers before it reaches a single voter.
 Each layer applies a different definition of what counts as a deepfake, what disclosure is required, and where liability lands when the wrong synthetic face appears in the wrong ad.
 This guide is the platform-by-platform map of how each layer applies in 2026.

-"When the harm is voter suppression, no satire defense is available.
-The line we have drawn is that you may not use AI to depict a candidate giving voting instructions they did not give."
+When the harm is voter suppression, regulators have signalled that a satire defense does not apply — the operative line drawn after the New Hampshire robocall is that AI may not be used to depict a candidate giving voting instructions they did not give.

 7-Platform Policy Matrix